fragglet/vanilla-utilities/UDPSETUP-HOWTO.md

 data from other players is routed through it.
 If playing over the Internet this may mean you need to set up a port forward so that the other players can connect to the server.
-How to do this depends on your particular brand of router and it out of scope for this document; it's suggested that you search the web for information.
+How to do this depends on your particular brand of router and is out of scope for this document; it's suggested that you search the web for information.

 ### Starting the server